 Lakeview Homecare: The Insleys have maintained a close relationship with Lakeview Home Care for seven years, utilizing skilled nursing visits, physical and occupational therapy, and speech-pathology therapy for their son, Aaron, in his home.
 This valuable service has enhanced Aaron’s health and well-being, and made a decisive difference in the ability of the family to care for him within their home.
 Arrangements have been made with Denise Plourde, manager, to provide this service for Granite House.
 Bimonthly home care nursing visits and physician-directed programs of physical, occupational and speech-pathology therapy will be provided to all residents.

 Stillwater Medical Group: We are fortunate to have Dr. Donna Koning, Neurology, serving on our initial Board of Directors.
 Once the residence is complete, Dr. Koning will be a member of our admissions team to screen potential candidates through the county intake process.
 Upon admission of each new resident, Dr. Koning will make an initial Neurological assessment, and on an ongoing basis will provide quarterly home visits to Granite House for care of all the residents.

-Red Wing Healthcare, part of Welcov Healtcare: Red Wing Healthcare is our primary referral resource for residents and provides brochures and Support Group flyers to families.
+Red Wing Healthcare, part of Welcov Healtcare: Red Wing Healthcare has been one of our resources for residents and provides brochures and Support Group flyers to families.
 The most severe TBI cases start at Regions or HCMC, then go to Bethesda Rehab, then to Red Wing.
 If they do not emerge from consciousness after a year post-injury, they are discharged to long-term care or family homes.
 Dr. Robert Karol, Ph.D., L.P., ABPP-RP, CBIST is our contact and has been advising us since early summer of 2014.
 He is confident that our mission is important, it fills a real need, and that our beds will be filled.